 The Renishaw XL-80 laser interferometer is the replacement for an older ML10 Laser Interferometer.
 XL-80 offers the ultimate in high performance measurement and calibration for motion systems, including CMMs and machine tools.

-The XL-80 laser produces an extremely stable laser beam, with a wavelength that is traceable back to national and international standards.
+The XL-80 CMM laser tracker produces an extremely stable laser beam, with a wavelength that is traceable back to national and international standards.

 All of the above features make the XL-80 quick and easy to use.

 In accordance with (IEC) EN60825-1, Renishaw XL-80 lasers are Class 2 lasers and safety goggles are not required.
 Always refer to the system manual for safety details before operating the system for the first time.

 The XC-80 compensator is a crucial factor in your XL system's linear measurement accuracy.
 Featuring “intelligent sensors” that process the readings at source, the compensator very accurately measures air temperature, air pressure and relative humidity.
 Changes in these conditions can affect the wavelength of the laser light and the measurement readings taken.

 The XC-80 uses the sensor readings to modify the nominal value of the laser wavelength to give a true value, which is then used in calculations to virtually eliminate any measurement errors resulting from these variations.